What is IR35?

 It is standard HMRC policy to carry out enquiries and no one can guarantee they will not be investigated.

-If you are definitely within IR35 and you do not intend to claim otherwise, things are simpler.
-Many contractors opt to use an umbrella service such as My Max from PayStream.
+If you are definitely within IR35, things are simpler.
+Many contractors opt to use an umbrella company such as My Max from PayStream.
 As an employee of our company, we will deduct all necessary taxes and still help you to maximise your take-home pay.

 How do umbrella companies help with IR35?